 Gas station pumps in Iceland may not accept debit cards or credit cards.
 If this happens, go inside the gas station store and pay at the counter.

-Iceland not only has a travel advisory level of 1 per the US Department of State, but it is also ranked #1 out of #163 safest countries by the Global Peace Index (for reference, the United States is ranked #131).
+Iceland not only has a travel advisory level of 1 per the US Department of State, but it is also ranked #1 out of 163 safest countries by the Global Peace Index (for reference, the United States is ranked #131).

 - Iceland has one of the freshest and cleanest waters in the world.
 While places sell bottled water to tourists, don’t pay for something you can easily get for free.

 - Getting some car insurance is a good idea in Iceland, but Theft Protection (TP) insurance is silly to get as it rarely happens in this low-crime country.